DenverArtMuseum/biophilia-pub/content/Glossary.md

 Biophilic Design {#biophilic-design}
 : the process of basing decisions about the built environment on intuition or credible research—derived from either an appetency for nature or measurable biological responses—to achieve the best possible health outcomes

-Biophobia
+Biophobia {#biophobia-fear}
-: fear or aversion to nature {#biophobia-fear}
+: fear of or aversion to nature

 Botanical {#botanical}
 : relating to plants